 What if I told you that 70% of LinkedIn members use the default headline (Current Job Title and Current Employer)?
 It might be more than 70%.
 I got 70% when I ran some test counts.

 That, however, is great news for you.
-If you use steps 1 and 2 above, then you can move ahead of over 250 million other members in getting your profile found and viewed.
+If you use steps 1 and 2 above, you can move ahead of over 350 million other members in getting your profile found and viewed.

 Proofread your headline.
 Nothing says, “Don’t click through,” to a recruiter more than misspelled words.
 I lied.
-Misspelled names are worse than misspelled words.
+Misspelled names are worse.
 Ask Bbob.

 5. Capitalize Appropriately

 Again, proofread your headline.
 Weird capitalizations make recruiters worry that the person wears stripes with plaid.
-Would you click through to the headline in this example?
+Would you click through to this profile?

 6. Avoid Mysterious Acronyms